Employment Opportunities

 ● Collaborating with other staff members and communicating any concerns or feedback related to the group or participants.

-Interested applicants should email a resume (addressing their experience in the position) to Paul Williams, the Vice President of Planning, Strategy, and Operations (paul@wellspringmultiservice.org).
+Interested applicants should email a resume (addressing their experience in the position) to Paul Williams, the Vice President of Planning, Strategy, and Operations (paul@wellspringmultiservice.org)

-Volunteer Position: Babysitter (Child Care)
+Volunteer Position: Babysitter (Child Care FOR STUDENTS)

 REPORTS TO: Vice President of Education